 “Why is working in black and white still so much depending on and driven by the original color information and the hues they originally have?”

 Why do we still use principles from the analog era in our modern digital era?
 If you think more critically and deeply about what a photograph really is and what it consists of, then this and other questions may genuinely arise: why are we still doing this?
 Why is working in black and white still so much depending on and driven by the original color information and the hues they originally have?
 My proposition: they should be less dependent on the original color information and more driven by what the artist had in mind, without any limitation imposed by the tools and the software algorithm.
-Of course colors are still important since they can provide you with a base conversion to tweak to your own likings but at some point you need to let go of the relationship with colors.
+Of course, colors are still important since they can provide you with a base conversion to tweak to your own liking but at some point, you need to let go of the relationship with colors.
 As soon as possible.
 I’m suggesting a different approach, an approach based on a few principles, that I already utilize in my iSGM2.0 technique, even if just in a very basic form.

-I’ve started developing my current iSGM2.0 method back in 2009 when I found out that the common existing methods of black and white conversion, with Photoshop, Lightroom or with additional plugins, didn’t give me the results I had in mind.
-It took me till 2010 before I could also rationalise and explain what I was doing intuitively before then, and all my creative ideas like this method and ‘creating presence‘, all came together.
+I’ve started developing my current iSGM2.0 method back in 2009 when I found out that the common existing methods of black and white conversion, with Photoshop, Lightroom, or with additional plugins, didn’t give me the results I had in mind.
+It took me till 2010 before I could also rationalize and explain what I was doing intuitively before then, and all my creative ideas like this method and ‘creating presence‘, all came together.
 One of the best results that encompassed all those ideas was ironically an image that I photographed and created for the NIK Software SEP2 launch in 2010, is the Salk Institute photograph.

 “it’s about intensities of light and presence of shapes”

-- Identify light, isolate it and control it by creating luminosity masks in Photoshop – ‘soft selections’
+- Identify light, isolate it, and control it by creating luminosity masks in Photoshop – ‘soft selections’

 Before I explain why those are the two necessary principles that should drive your black and white processing workflow, obviously initiated from your personal artistic vision, I need to say that not all photographs have obvious objects or objects that need depth and volume, since the objects in some photographs are less important.
 For example a minimalistic seascape or landscape.
 Any object in there is less important than the overall impression created by the zones of light and the distribution of it.
 Those objects like sticks in the water or a lone bench don’t need any 3D depth or volume to stand out in your photograph.
 It would be distracting.
-But an architectural photo where the main object is perhaps a building, needs to be approached in a different way.
+But an architectural photo where the main object is perhaps a building needs to be approached in a different way.
 The object needs to stand out from the rest.

 Now the elaboration on this approach.
 More or less along the same lines as Ansel Adams’ famous trilogy, “The Camera”, “The Negative” and “The Print”.

 Before I go any deeper I need to take a few steps back to identify and explore the context of the topic I want to elaborate on and to avoid any misunderstanding.
-Because my topic, my suggestions were only related to a very specific phase in the creation of a fine art photograph.
+Because of my topic, my suggestions were only related to a very specific phase in the creation of a fine art photograph.